Weapons of Samurai

 Katana (刀).
-The most common sword was the katana (刀) referred to as Samurai Sword by most Westerners.
-The katana is a single edged sword with curved blade whose possession was restricted to samurai during Feudal Japan.
+The most common sword is katana (刀) referred to as Samurai Sword by Westerners.
+The katana is a single edged sword with curved blade whose possession was restricted to samurai.
 It was thought that katana were the soul of samurai.
-The samurai actually gave names to these swords, as they were considered to be alive.
-Katana (pronounced kah-ta-nah), was one of the traditional swords of samurai.
-The blade of katana is larger than 2 shaku and has a more moderate curve than tachi.
-The katana was worn on the left side (there were no left-handed samurai) of the samurai with the cutting edge (ha) up.
+The samurai actually provided names to their swords, as they were considered to be alive.
+Katana (pronounced kah-ta-nah) is larger than 2 shaku and has a more moderate curve than tachi.
+The katana was worn on the left hip (there were no left-handed samurai) with cutting edge (ha) up.
 The blade included a circular to square guard (tsuba) separating it from a long grip handle and pommel (tuska).
-The blade of katana along with the portion of the blade known as the nakago that extends into the handle was all one continuous piece known as the tang.
+The blade of katana along with the portion of the blade known as the nakago that extends into the handle, was all one continuous piece known as tang.
 Those katana made for combat (shinken) and training (iaito) have full tang.
 This simply means the nakago and ken (blade) are one, uninterrupted, piece of steel.
-Many cheap practice iaito sold at martial arts outlets have two separate pieces - a blade and handle.
-This results in loosening of the blade with moderate use until the handle separates from the blade.
+Many cheap iaito sold at martial arts outlets have two pieces - a blade and handle.
+These will loosen over time until the handle separates from the blade.
 To train in the Arizona Hombu dojo, the iaito must have a dull edge.
-Shinken (sharp blades) are too dangerous for dojo use and in Arizona should be reserved for trimming cactus.
+Shinken (sharp blades) are too dangerous for dojo use & in Arizona should be reserved for trimming cactus.

 The grip handle of katana is covered with ray skin leather (sa-me’) and wrapped with cord known as ito.
-To hold the handle (tsuka) in place on the nakago, a hole was punched into the steel nakago and a small bamboo peg (mekugi) forced through the handle into the nakago.
+To hold the handle in place, a hole was punched into the steel nakago and a small bamboo peg (mekugi) forced through the handle into the nakago.
 When the handle is removed from a well-made katana by forcing the mekugi out, a swordsmith’s signature should be carved into the nakago.
 The katana is carried in a scabbard known as saya.

 Tachi (太刀).
 Katana and tachi look similar but can be distinguished by locating the mei (signature) on the sword’s nakago under the handle.
 When worn, the mei would be carved on that side of the tang that would face outward when placed in one’s obi.
-Because the tachi was worn with the cutting edge down opposite of the katana, the mdi is on the opposite side of the tang.
+Because the tachi was worn with the cutting edge down opposite of the katana, the mei is on the opposite side of the tang.
 The tachi was often considered as a spare blade for battle.
-There were tachi with variations from the classical weapon that not only included odachi but also included a shorter sword known as kodachi.
-The kodachi was similar in length to wakizashi.
+There were tachi with variations from the classical weapon that not only included odachi but also included a shorter sword known as kodachi with similar length to wakizashi.

 SHORT SWORDS - Shoto

 Wakizashi (脇差).
 The wakizashi, also referred to as wakizashi no kataka, translates as ‘sword inserted at one’s side’.
 Wakizashi had a 1 to 2 shaku blade.
 Those closer in length to katana were referred to as o-wakazashi.
 Shorter blade wakizashi were known as ko-wakizashi.
-The wakizashi was worn with katana.
-Together, the pair was referred to as daisho which translates as ‘dai’ (big) and ‘sho’ (little), terms some of us are already familiar with because of advanced karate kata such as Passai Dai and Passai Sho.
+The wakizashi was worn with katana and the pair was referred to as daisho which translates as ‘dai’ (big) and ‘sho’ (little).

 The wakizashi was a back-up sword for close quarters fighting and for seppuku (ritual suicide).
 The size of wakizashi was not regulated until the Edo Period in 1638 AD, when only samurai were allowed to wear katana of a regulated length.
 At that time wakizashi were also regulated.
 Samurai were allowed to wear both while those of the chonin class (merchants) were only allowed to wear a shorter ko-wakizashi to protect themselves from bandits.
 It was customary for samurai to leave katana at a door of a castle, but they always carried wakizashi.
 The wakizashi was the samurai’s honor blade and would never leave his/hers side, so much so, that it is reported samurai even slept with them under their pillows.

 KNIFE - Tanto.
 The tanto was a knife worn by samurai.
-One variety was yoroi toshi or dagger (about 8 inches long) that had a greater thickness used for piercing armor.
+One variety was yoroi toshi or dagger (about 8 inches long) that had a great thickness for piercing armor.
 Another was aikuchi (匕首) which had a distinct characteristic of no tsuba, similar to another dagger known as a kaiken.
 Even so, many tanto had tsuba.
 At the Arizona Hombu dojo, we train with a variety of tanto known as aikuchi and karambit.
-We teach two kata developed by Soke Hausel.
-Along with teaching the use of knife, we also train in a number of self-defense applications against a knife (watch video).
+We also teach kata developed by Soke Hausel.
+Along with teaching knife, we also train in a number of self-defense applications against a knife (watch video).

 Chokuto.
 The chokuto had a straight blade and introduced to Japan from Korea.